 To access our NAPLAN results, click on the My School link above.
 You will then be taken to the My School website with the following 'Find a school' text box.

 Find a school

-Search by school name 60
+School name GO

-Search by suburb, town or postcode
+Suburb, town or postcode

+Sector:

-Sector I Government I Non-government SEARCH
+✓ Government ✓ Non-government

+SEARCH